Snapchat/KeyDB-docs/docs/sentinel.md

 Reconfiguring Sentinel at Runtime
 ---

-Starting with KeyDB version 2.8.4, Sentinel provides an API in order to add, remove, or change the configuration of a given master.
+Sentinel provides an API in order to add, remove, or change the configuration of a given master.
 Note that if you have multiple sentinels you should apply the changes to all to your instances for KeyDB Sentinel to work properly.
 This means that changing the configuration of a single Sentinel does not automatically propagates the changes to the other Sentinels in the network.

 The following is a list of `SENTINEL` sub commands used in order to update the configuration of a Sentinel instance.